 What Is An Analytical Report?

-While analytical reporting is based on statistics, historical data and can deliver predictive analysis of a specific issue, its usage is also spread in analyzing current data in a wide range of industries.
-For example, a hospital has seen into their report that the average waiting time can be reduced by conducting specific actions.
-Harvard University even stated in its own research that the total waiting amount is 121 minutes.
+While analytical reporting is based on statistics, historical data and can deliver a predictive analysis of a specific issue, its usage is also spread in analyzing current data in a wide range of industries.
+For example, a hospital has seen in their report that the average waiting time can be reduced by conducting specific actions.
+The American Journal of Managed Care even stated in its own research that the total waiting amount is 121 minutes.
 A marketing agency can decide to allocate their budget differently after the team has seen that the most traffic comes from a different source of the invested budget.
 Applications of these kinds of reports are different, and, therefore, the writing style and generating data is distinctive in every industry.

 How To Write An Analytical Report?

-As mentioned, these kinds of reports can be used in many industries that are finding analytical reports essential for a healthy business development.
-Let’s explore this through 4 different analytical report examples.
+As mentioned, these kinds of reports can be used in many industries that are finding analytical reports essential for healthy business development.
+Let’s explore this through 6 different analysis report examples.

 1. Healthcare: How to reduce the patients waiting time in our hospital?

 - ER Wait Time

 - Patient Wait Time